raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 **Ask: Who would like to share a ‘medium-temperature story’?**

-Take examples of a low-temperature story.
+Take examples of a medium-temperature story.
 Note how the inserted words are a bit more interesting.
 The story probably sounded like it might be interesting if we used it as a prompt for something bigger.

 --- /task ---